Stytch

 Design an MVP chrome extension that enables secure authentication for both web2 and web3 sites, and enables secure execution of key cryptocurrency actions.

-New to the web3 / crypto space, I led a research sprint to audit popular products, conduct competitive analysis, and interview subject matter experts to gain a baseline understanding.
+New to the web3 / crypto space, I led a research sprint to audit popular products, run competitive analyses, and interview subject-matter experts to build a solid baseline understanding.

 Research